Notes on fundamental algebraic supergeometry. Hilbert and Picard superschemes: The super period map

 \section{The super period map}

-Our goal in this section is to construct a morphism from an open substack of the moduli of proper and smooth supercurves to the moduli stack of principally polarized abelian superchemes.
+Our goal in this section is to construct a morphism from an open substack of the moduli of proper and smooth supercurves to the moduli stack of principally polarized abelian {schemes}.

-\begin{defin} {Let $\Sc$ be a superscheme.
-An abelian superscheme over $\Sc$ is a group superscheme $\pi\colon\Xcal\to\Sc$ that is proper and smooth and has connected geometric fibres.} \end{defin}